 Face firming products designed to hydrate the skin usually work via one of two mechanisms.
 They either trap moisture in the skin, preventing damage from drying air and environmental factors, or they pull water toward the surface of the skin from deeper tissues.
 Products in the first category are called emollients, while products in the second category are known as humectants.

 Many products use emollients and humectants as part of a more complex, effective recipe.
-For instance, Xtend-Life Age Defense Active Day Cream uses marajuca extract from passion fruit, as well as Crodomol OP to prevent moisture loss.
+For instance, Xtend-Life Age Defying Day Cream uses marajuca extract from passion fruit, as well as Crodomol OP to prevent moisture loss.
 The company’s Restorative Night Cream adds shea butter for softening and soothing.
 Other products use D-Panthenol and glycerin as humectants to attract water.

 Hyaluronic Acid Stimulators